nytimes/photon-dev_demo/README.md

 Photon Common (`photon-common-demo`) provides examples of shared classes and methods for Photon applications, such as utilities for logging and interacting with time-based objects.
 This is also where we include wrappers around often-used libraries and tools such as `exiftool`.

-Photon common libraries can be packaged and distributed individually which Photon applications can add to their `requirements.txt`.
+Photon common libraries can be packaged and distributed individually - Photon applications can then add them to their `requirements.txt`.

 ## Questions, Comments, or Feedback

-If you have any questions, comments, or feedback, feel free to reach out by adding an issue [here](https://github.com/nytimes/photon-dev_demo/issues).
+If you have any questions, comments, or feedback, feel free to reach out by adding an issue [here](https://github.com/nytimes/photon-dev_demo/issues)!